wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-sql-server-business-intelligence.md

 	For more information, see the following: [Uninstall Reporting Services](https://msdn.microsoft.com/zh-cn/library/hh479745.aspx) and [Uninstall an Instance of Analysis Services](https://msdn.microsoft.com/zh-cn/library/ms143687.aspx).

-- Check **Windows Update** for new ‘Important updates’.
+- Check **Windows Update** for new 'Important updates'.
 The Windows Azure Virtual Machine images are frequently refreshed; however important updates could become available from **Windows Update** after the VM image was last refreshed.

 ## Example Deployment Topologies